fazjaxton/SpaceShooter/README.md

 ===========

-All assets in the game including the game code are free as in freedom, with the exception of the song played while playing, which is non-commercial.
-Please see the license.txt file for details.
+All assets in the game including the game code are free as in freedom, with the exception of the "Space Circuit" song, which is non-commercial.
+You are free to use, change, and redistribute the software and assets for any purpose.
+(However, you may not charge money for the song "Space Circuit".)
+See the license.txt file for details.